Kyle Fletcher: New Japan Pro-Wrestling (2019-2023)

 Aussie Open made their NJPW debut at NJPW Royal Quest on 31 August, losing in an IWGP Tag Team Championship match to Guerrillas of Destiny (Tama Tonga and Tanga Loa).
 Aussie Open wrestled infrequently in 2020, due to the COVID-19 pandemic.
 In February 2021, Aussie Open returned to Australia, for the first time as a team, wrestling on several independent shows.
 Aussie Open returned to RevPro on 21 August 2021, and regained the British Tag Team Championships the following month.
 On 19 September, at RevPro's High Stakes Event, Aussie Open joined Undisputed British Heavyweight Championship Will Ospreay in attacking The Young Guns and Shota Umino, joining the United Empire stable and turning heel.
 The three consistently began teaming as a trio across the UK.
 They lost the championships to Roy Knight and Ricky Knight Jr, ending their reign at 63 days.
 On 10 April 2022, Aussie Open, made their NJPW Strong debuts, teaming with fellow United Empire stablemate, Jeff Cobb to defeat TMDK.
-On 16 April at Windy City Riot, Aussie Open and Cobb, teamed with fellow stablemates, Great-O-Khan, T. J. Perkins and Aaron Henare to defeat Bullet Club representatives, The Good Brothers (Doc Gallows and Karl Anderson), Chris Bey, El Phantasmo and guest member Scott Norton in a 12-man tag-team match.
+On 16 April at Windy City Riot, Aussie Open and Cobb, teamed with fellow stablemates, Great-O-Khan, T. J. Perkins and Aaron Henare to defeat Bullet Club representatives, The Good Brothers (Doc Gallows and Karl Anderson), Chris Bey, El Phantasmo, Hikuleo and guest member Scott Norton in a 12-man tag-team match.
 At Capital Collision, Cobb, Henare and Aussie Open lost to TMDK in an 8-man tag-team match.

 On the 19 June edition of NJPW Strong Ignition, Aussie Open competed in a tournament to crown the inaugural Strong Openweight Tag Team Championship.
 In the first round, they defeated The Dark Order's Evil Uno and Alan Angels and they defeated the Stray Dog Army in the semi-finals.
 In the finals at Strong: High Alert, Fletcher and Davis defeated Christopher Daniels and Yuya Uemura to become the inaugural champions.